Manitoba Act, 1870: Rise of the Métis

 The Métis became aware of the new government attempting to control their territory.
 A popularly elected convention supported the creation of a provisional government.

 However, many of the Métis people did not have the ability to understand all the legal action due to a lack of education and experience.
 As result, Louis Riel was positioned leader for the Métis people, due to his educational experience from his time spent at school training to be a priest and lawyer, even though he never finished his schooling.
-As the Red River Colony was a bilingual area, Riel's ability to speak both French and English was also huge advantage.
+As the Red River Colony was a bilingual area, Riel's ability to speak both French and English was also a huge advantage.
 Riel and his supporters thereby created a provisional government, which was considered illegal by the federal government; this time period is known as the Red River Resistance (or Red River Rebellion).

-Riel and the Métis prepared for the arrival of William McDougall and his accompanied administrative officers.
+Riel and the Métis prepared for the arrival of William McDougall and his accompanying administrative officers.
 Once they arrived at the border of the Red River Colony at the 49th Parallel, they encountered the armed party of the Métis, who denied them entry into the Colony by creating a barrier.
-McDougall did not give up his efforts at that point, instead staying in Pembina for approximately a month's time attempting to control the area.
+McDougall did not give up his efforts at that point, instead staying in Pembina for approximately a month's time, attempting to control the area.
 The Métis actions separated the Canadian party due to their barriers, while some were captured and held in jail at Fort Garry.
 On December 16, McDougall gave up his efforts for the time being.
 The Canadian government created a new expedition in attempts to establish sovereignty and establish a political solution.